foundata/guidelines/oci-container-image-guide.md

 Use the standard
 [`org.opencontainers.image.*` annotations](https://github.com/opencontainers/image-spec/blob/main/annotations.md)
 as image labels.
-Labels describe the exact build and provide discovery information; they do not replace provenance.
+Labels describe the exact build and provide discovery information; they do not replace provenance. `base.name` and `base.digest` are the exception: they are manifest annotations, not labels, because they describe the manifest rather than the configuration and because the build tool fills them from the pinned base.

 **A published image MUST include:**